Comment on page

 Prepare a pool of scratchorgs with all the packages upfront, so that any incoming change can be validated in an optimized manner

 As you try to automate more of your business processes in Salesforce, you cannot avoid adding third party managed packages as a dependency to your configuration metadata and code in your repository.
-The time required to spin up a just-in-time CI scratch org or even a developer environment (one need to run data loading scripts, assign permission sets etc.) would increase and the value of scratch org diminishes, as teams find it cumbersome.
+The time required to spin up a just-in-time CI scratch org or even a developer environment (for tasks such as data loading scripts, assign permission sets etc.) would increase and the value of scratch org diminishes, as teams find it cumbersome.

 Scratch org pools pre-installed with managed packages along with your custom configuration and code and required test data from your repository will significantly enhance the developer experience.